From Google to Apple

 Apple TV can initiate play from a phone like Chromecast, but beyond that it's pretty remote-centric.
 The touchpad on the remote is awkward and hard to use; I brush it when trying to click it, causing me to click on the wrong thing.

-Otherwise it has a good build quality and feels good in the hand.
-It's not IR, so you don't have to point it at anything; and the Apple TV can forward incoming buttonpresses to the attached television, so it's a strict upgrade for volume adjustment from our television's remote.
-But it’s a remote, and can be lost.
-We’ve 3D printed a holder for it that attaches to the coffee table.
+Otherwise it has a good build quality.
+It's not IR, so you don't have to point it at anything.
+Because the Apple TV can forward incoming buttonpresses to the attached television, it's a strict upgrade even for television controls like volume adjustment.
+But it’s a remote, and can be lost or have sticky liquids spiked into it like any other.
+We’ve 3D printed a holder for it that keeps it on the side of the coffee table.
 I miss the remote-free life.

-Ecosystem effects of Apple TV include typing: when a text input is selected on the Apple TV, a notification shows on my iOS devices allowing me to use them as a keyboard.
+Ecosystem effects of Apple TV include typing: when a text input is selected on the Apple TV, a notification shows on your iOS devices allowing you to use them as keyboards.
 Password manager support works as normal; this is helpful for invoking 1Password to fill logins.

 ✔ Google Home → Apple Home